arnavkachwaha/Eye-Tracker/README.md

-**Insight Athletics**
+**Insight**

-Insight Athletics is a cross-platform mobile application designed for sideline concussion detection.
+Insight is a cross-platform mobile application designed for sideline concussion detection.
 Utilizing real-time video analysis, the app tracks eye movements and pupil reactions to light, aiding in the assessment of concussions for athletes.

 We are currently in the process of filing a patent, so the code will be made available soon.